elastio/bon/website/src/guide/patterns/into-conversions-in-depth.md

     .call();
 ```

 Notice how we didn't add a type annotation for the variable `ip_addr`.
 The compiler can deduce (infer) the type of `ip_addr` because it sees that the variable is passed to the `ip_addr()` setter method that expects a parameter of type `IpAddr`.
-It's a really simple exercise for the compiler in this case because all the context to solve it is there.
+It's a really simple exercise for the compiler in this case because all the context to do it is there.

 However, if you use an `Into` conversion, not even Sherlock Holmes can answer the question "What type did you intend to parse?":